 In PE we offer a mixed and varied curriculum to enable our students to make maximal progress.
 Students are taught within the framework of our academy and PE values and are given an opportunity to develop in many different roles within sport to create confident and independent young people.
 Personal fitness and competition are themes that run throughout the Key Stages with Inter-house sports week, District and County competitions.
 Students are also exposed to many opportunities that they can take advantage of during extra- curricular hours both at lunch time and after school, with many linking clubs operating out of Harris Sports Centre.

 Want to become a Personal Trainer or Sports Coach?
 Think that physiotherapy or PE teaching might be a career choice for you?
 Find the human body fascinating?
-Or, do you just want to get better in the sport you take part in?
 If so, GCSE (9–1) Physical Education is for you.

 - 30% Practical performance + 10 % Coursework Analysis of Performance